AnMayVaa/QR-Code-Based-Software-Development-Project/qr-reader/README.md

-# QR Code Reader wiith MQTT server
+# QR Code Reader Station
 This project tends to be a prototype of QR Code Reader module for Software Development Practice I
 ## Contents
 1. [Installation](#installation)